timocheu/EcommerceProject_Group1_BSCS/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:
+If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules :

 ```js
 export default defineConfig([